Camden Haven River

 Camden Haven River, an open and trained intermediate wave dominated barrier estuary, is located in the Mid North Coast region of New South Wales, Australia.

 Course and features

-Camden Haven River upper catchment starts at the two south eastern creeks at Edge.
-The merged flow of the two rivers, together with the outflow of Queens Lake spills into the Tasman Sea of the South Pacific Ocean.
+Camden Haven River upper catchment starts at the two branches of Upsalls Creek and the Southern Branch at the edge of the Comboyne Plateau escarpment.
+The merged flow of the two branches form the river which flows across the Lorne Basin, then between North and South Brother Mountains, to the estuary.
+The estuary waters together with the outflow of Queens Lake spills into the [South Pacific Ocean].
 The river descends 698 m over its 72 km course.

 Camden Haven River is transversed by the Pacific Highway north of the village of Rossglen, between Coopernook and Kew.